 This program is ideal for students interested in an education that includes comprehensive training in the application of acupuncture treatment.

 In 2.6 years, and 2,415 contact hours, you will receive an extensive clinical training — ready to utilize acupuncture, moxibustion and, as appropriate, Chinese herbal medicine as primary treatment modalities for a number of conditions.

 HANDS ON HEALING

 Enter the practice of acupuncture with confidence in your skills through practical skills instruction, clinical observation and assistantships, and a year-long clinical internship under the guidance of expert practitioners.

-The NYCC Master of Science in Acupuncture prepares you to either practice as an independent clinician or work in multidisciplinary settings.
+The NYCC Master of Science in Acupuncture prepares students to either practice as independent clinicians or work in multidisciplinary settings.
 NYCC alumni can be found running their own private practice or collaborating with acupuncturists and/or other healthcare practitioners, such as chiropractors.

 The NYCC Difference

 Together, Amber and her husband Zev, a chiropractic grad, run Cape Chiropractic & Acupuncture in Maine, offering chiropractic, acupuncture, Oriental Medicine, and Active Release Technique therapies for athletes and other patients.